-It is recommended that the school determine which of the above are priority hazards to be included in the Safety Plan.
+It is recommended that the school determine which of the above are priority hazards to be included in the Safety Plan, and also ensure that the Plan specifically includes considerations for persons with disabilities.

 5. ADAPTIVE CAPACITY

 The adaptive capacity analysis describes the ability of the school to accommodate potential damage, to take advantage of opportunities, or to respond to consequences with minimum disruption or minimum additional cost (Climate Impacts Group, King County, Washington, and ICLEI-Local Governments for Sustainability, 2007).
 It describes the capacity of the school to learn from previous experiences and to apply those lessons to cope in future.